ehmicky/merge-error-cause/README.md

 simpler stack traces without losing any information.

 ```
-Error: User "15" does not exist.
+TypeError: User "15" does not exist.
 Invalid user.
 Could not create user.
 Could not create user group.